-The club runs a beginners’ course every year, for those who are totally new to the game and for those who have played bridge in the past and would like to to take it up again.
-Next year's classes will begin on Wednesday 2 May and run for eleven weeks.
+The club runs beginners’ courses every year, for those who are totally new to the game and for those who have played bridge in the past and would like to to take it up again.
+The next series will begin on May 4 2022 on Wednesdays from 7.00 – 9.30pm, or Friday afternoons from 6 May at 1.30pm.

 You start to play bridge on your very first night!
 Each lesson begins with an explanation of the evening’s topic and, after a short supper break, is followed by card-play where you can practise what is being taught.